chestnutsprogramming/Walking-Man-Coding/Docs/First-script.md

 # First Script
 ## ReachTheGoal.cs
-this script is where you will be coding, but we need to set it up for the first time.
+find the `ReachTheGoal` script in the project panel should be in the Assets folder, this script is where you will be coding, but we need to set it up for the first time.
 Not all of this will make sense but lets try it out.

 ### Open the script